-The Africa Center for Strategic Studies’ internship program provides a valuable opportunity for aspiring Africa-security scholars and practitioners.
+The Africa Center for Strategic Studies internship program provides a valuable opportunity for aspiring Africa security scholars and practitioners.
 Internships are available in the Africa Center’s Academic Affairs and Research departments.
 All candidates are required to have access to reliable internet and a personal computer with MS Office 365.
 A successful candidate will generally possess:

 - Background in U.S. and African government policy, specifically in issues of security studies, foreign affairs, and the development-security-governance nexus